Canterbury Christ Church University - Canterbury Campus Open Day

 Complete University Guide Subject League Table 2026

-Are you passionate about designing sustainable, cutting-edge buildings that make a real impact?
-If you want to study architectural engineering, an Architectural Engineering degree at CCCU is the perfect place to kickstart your future.
-Blending style with structure, you’ll learn how to create designs that are not only eye-catching but also functional, safe, and energy-efficient.
+From there, you’ll turn your passion for sustainable, cutting-edge design into a high-impact career through an Architectural Engineering degree at Canterbury Christ Church University.
+Blending style with structure, you’ll learn how to create designs that are eye-catching, functional, safe, and energy-efficient.

 Whether you’re designing innovative homes or tackling large-scale commercial projects, this architectural engineering degree will equip you with the skills and confidence you need for an exciting career in one of the UK’s fastest-growing industries.